btsutskiridze/OnlineStore/README.md

 ## Overview

-This project implements two independent microservices for an online store:

 - **Auth Service** - JWT token generation for authentication
 - **ProductCatalog Service** - Product management and inventory
 - **Orders Service** - Order processing and management